esulu/esulu.github.io/README.md

 npm run sass
 ~~add the logo~~
 support for different screen sizes
+the logo bar is slightly short; extend it
 ~~make the logo go back up to the main page~~
 add spacing between the different sections
 actually implement the fonts